php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     }])->get();

-In this example, Eloquent will only eager load posts where the post's `title` column contains the word `first`.
-Of course, you may call other [query builder](queries.md) methods to further customize the eager loading operation:
+In this example, Eloquent will only eager load posts that if the post's `title` column contains the word `first`.
+Of course, you may call other [query builder](queries.md) to further customize the eager loading operation:

     $users = App\User::with(['posts' => function ($query) {
         $query->orderBy('created_at', 'desc');